wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/share-buttons/includes/6-security.md

 ![mobile flow connectors](../media/mobile-flow-connectors.jpg)

-To view all the apps using a connector, log in to Power Automate from a browser, click on settings which is available on the top right of the screen and select **Connections**.
+To view all the apps using a connector, log in to Power Automate from a browser, click on settings, which is available on the top right of the screen and select **Connections**.
 Click on any connector and then select **Flows using this connection**.
 You can see all the flows using that connector.